 Visa Infinite cards offer a higher tier of benefits for higher-tier cardholders.
 The Infinite status bumps many of the above Visa Signature benefits up a level and adds a few extras on top.

 Enjoy VIP access to more than 1,200 airport lounges around the globe with Priority Pass.
 (Visa Signature cardholders have access to only 850 airport lounges.)

 Because it’s primary coverage, you won’t have to use your personal car insurance to file a claim for theft, damage, valid loss-of-use charges imposed and substantiated by the auto rental company, administrative fees, and reasonable and customary towing charges.

 These benefits work the same way as Visa Signature’s, but the coverage is better.
 Purchase security will award up to $10,000 in the case of theft or damage to a retail purchase within 90 days.
-And the return protection covers up to $300 instead of $250.
+The return protection covers up to $300 instead of $250.

-This benefit is supplemental coverage—meaning it will cover whatever other reimbursements do not—up to $500 per ticket if your trip is delayed for six hours or more.
+This benefit is supplemental coverage, meaning that it will cover whatever other reimbursements do not—up to $500 per ticket if your trip is delayed for six hours or more.
 (Note the higher dollar allowance and less delay time required as compared to the Visa Signature benefit.)

 Trip cancellation and interruption benefits pay up to $2,000 per insured person for nonrefundable common carrier tickets, but there are specific restrictions as to what types of reasons are covered.

 Besides the perks listed for Visa Signature cardholders, an added Visa Infinite benefit is available at more than 200 properties in the collection.
 It may include an additional $75 food and beverage credit or a $100 credit to use toward a spa visit, a round of golf, or your room rate.

 How Visa Signature and Infinite Compare